 Surviving a crisis and ensuring sustainable operations is a key corporate strategic objective and a fundamental requirement for any organisation.

 Those responsible for management during emergency situations need to count on proven solutions.
-Recent experience with disruptive events such as natural disasters, pandemics, and terrorist attacks has shown that some organisations did not have adequate crisis management capabilities, and as a result did not survive.
+Recent experience with disruptive events such as natural disasters, pandemics, and terrorist attacks has shown that some organisations did not have a crisis management capability or adequate business continuity plans in place to maintain critical business activities during emergencies nor the disaster recovery capability to recover and survive.

 Boards, and other stakeholders including Regulators, are increasingly focussing on this issue and are demanding that management address this critical issue that is a major risk in most organisations.
 Failure to plan, train, and test preparedness for the possibility of service interruptions may result in mild annoyances, through personal injury to catastrophic business failure.